Honolulu

 This is a family style restaurant and tiki bar that is definitely in the “tiki tourist” mode, though you could do far worse than the second level views of Waikiki Beach.
 They’re doing some things right, like serving a 1944 Mai Tai.
 But that Mai Tai is served in a pint glass, so… The interior is currently undergoing renovation but the lava rock and red paint do provide an interesting design.
 Reviews on Yelp are mixed but leaning positive.

 The International Marketplace that Don the Beachcomber launched in the 1950s is no longer there, replaced a few years ago by an upscale mall (to compete with all the other upscale malls in Waikiki).
-Be sure to check out the tribute to Donn in the treehouse near the entrance.
-And for sure don’t overlook the small bar in the food court all the way in the back.
-Tipsy Tiki (formerly The Myna Bird) features craft cocktails and is connected to La Piña Cantina just outside.
-We loved their Island-style Mai Tai.
+Be sure to check out the Don the Beachcomber tribute in the treehouse near the entrance.
+There is a small bar in the food court all the way in the back.
+Tipsy Tiki (formerly The Myna Bird craft cocktail bar) features cocktails from the adjacent La Piña Cantina cantina, so unfortunately they no longer have a craft/tiki cocktail menu.
+Our bartender was able to whip up an off-menu Island Mai Tai that was pretty decent and he went out of his way to garnish with an orchid, too.
+It is too bad this place can’t keep its footing as a craft cocktail location.

 Gone but not Forgotten